Fiber optics sensing

 Among the broad range of applications, Kiave can be critical for achieving time-bin entangled quantum stations.
-Thanks to a phase stability <0.0002 rad/pi it is an essential element to achieve quantum photonic supremacy.
+Thanks to a phase stability up to <0.0002 rad/pi it is an essential element to achieve quantum photonic supremacy.
 For example, Kiave has been critical in the generation of multiphoton entangled quantum states by means of integrated frequency combs as well as high-dimensional one-way quantum processing implemented on d-level cluster states. (see ref.
 [1-2] for the details of experimental setup and methods).

 C. Reimer et al. Science, 351, 1176 (2016)